AppFriend/DrGolly/replit.md

 This is a mobile-first learning management system (LMS) designed for parenting and sleep expertise, built with React and Express.js.
 It provides comprehensive course management, user progress tracking, tiered subscriptions, partner discounts, and family sharing.
 The project aims to deliver authentic content and a streamlined user experience, recently migrating to a custom domain with zero downtime.

-## Recent Changes (August 6, 2025)
+## Recent Changes (August 7, 2025)
-- **Dual User Checkout Flows**: Complete implementation with new/existing user detection
+- **Complete User Migration System**: Successfully deployed comprehensive user migration for all 60 CSV users
-- **Payment Enhancement**: User status checking integrated into payment processing
+- **Temporary Password System**: All users assigned DRG-075-616! with forced password reset on first login
-- **Merge Conflicts Resolved**: All conflicts from testing-and-updates branch fixed
+- **Auth Integration**: Forced password reset modal integrated into React app with secure auth routes
-- **Build Optimization**: LSP diagnostics cleared, application deployment-ready
+- **Database Migration**: Created new users for non-existing emails and updated existing users with migration flags
-- **Savepoint Created**: Pre-pixel tracking implementation backup established
+- **Security Implementation**: Complete auth utilities, password validation, and session handling

 ## User Preferences